 Suppose a law enforcement officer pulls over your vehicle for a traffic violation, or any other reason, and suspects that you may be under the influence of alcohol or drugs.
 In that case, you may be asked to complete field sobriety exercises (FSEs) to discern if you are driving impaired, which may include:

-Police officers use these exercises as part of the investigation process, but they are not mandatory under Florida law.
+Police officers use these exercises as part of the investigation process, but they are not mandatory under Florida DUI laws.
 FSFs can be flawed determiners of intoxication.
 Not only are they subjective to an officer’s opinions, but other factors can cause a person to “fail” any number of these tasks, such as physical injuries, disability, or environmental issues where the tests took place.

 However, if the officer suspects that you are impaired and asks that you submit to a breathalyzer or a urine or blood alcohol test, anyone with a Florida driver’s license must comply with these exams.
 Failure to take them will result in the suspension of your license for one year.

 The most important step after a driving under the influence accusation is to have all the details of your arrest thoroughly examined by a legal professional.
 It would be wise not to plead guilty to charges without being fully informed of your legal rights or options.
-The sooner a highly qualified lawyer begins examining the details of your case, the better the opportunity to build an informed defense.
-A DUI attorney can help you determine if the prosecution has enough sufficient evidence to prove their case against you.
-If law enforcement made errors during your arrest, or failed to gather enough evidence against you, the DUI charges could be dismissed or dropped to a lesser offense, in some circumstances.
+The sooner a highly qualified criminal defense lawyer begins examining the details of your case, the better the opportunity to build an informed defense.

 Every Florida DUI case has two components: the civil case filed against you by the DMV and the criminal indictments and penalties for the offense.
 For a misdemeanor case, the timeline is typically three to six months.
 Several processes and procedures are involved in a typical Florida DUI criminal case.